 Responses and Reactions II

-This is the second in a bi-monthly series of personal commentaries by NORMAN MAILER on selections from Martin Buber’s two-volume collection, Tales of the Hasidim.
-Among Mr. Mailer’s works are The Naked and the Dead, Barbary Shore, and The Deer Park.
+This is the second in a bi-monthly series of personal commentaries by Norman Mailer on selections from Martin Buber’s two-volume collection, Tales of the Hasidim.

-ON P. 293 or The Early Masters is a short story.
+On p.
+293 of The Early Masters is a short story.